Toggle menu

 • North Star Housing Group

-Beyond Housing and North Star Housing Group will aim to advertise and seek to let the majority of their available general needs homes via this scheme.
-The contact details for all these organisations are listed in the Appendix 1 Contacts section.
+Beyond Housing and North Star will aim to advertise and let the majority of their available general need homes via this scheme.
+The contact details for all these organisations are listed in Appendix 1.

 There are additional registered providers (RPs) who are not partners in the lettings partnership, known as "nominations" registered providers.
 These will advertise and seek to let at least 50% of their available homes in the partnership areas on the scheme.
-"Nominations RPs" are listed in the Appendix 2 Non-partner registered providers section.
+"Nomination RPs" are listed in Appendix 3.

 Aims and objectives